jke-zq/book_sicp/README.md

 # book_sicp

-sicp exercise when I'm reading.
+do sicp exercise when I'm reading.